chrisbudnik/bigquery-ml-model-registry/readme.md

 ## Fetching Feature Importance

 Once the `ModelData` instance is created, you can fetch feature importance to understand the impact of each feature in model predictions.
+> :Warning: **Note**: Feature importance can only be calculated for models based on decision tree algorithms, such as boosted trees or random forests.
+If you're using other types of models, this functionality will not be applicable.

 ```python
 # Fetch feature importance